Terms & Conditions

 • We do not guarantee clinical outcomes, patient satisfaction, commercial returns or suitability for your patient cohort.
 Application of techniques is your professional responsibility.

-• Dissatisfaction with any element of a Course does not entitle you to a refund or reschedule beyond clauses 7 or 8.
+• Dissatisfaction with any element of a Course does not entitle you to a refund, credit, reschedule or reduction in Fees.

 13. DATA PROTECTION